Yura52/teaching/2019_hse_cpp_seminars/checklist.md

 _Remember_
 - virtual functions are not free (perfomance reduction); sometimes alternatives are better (templates)
-- model "is-a" relationship via public inheritance
+- public inheritance implies "is-a" relationship
-- model "has-a" or "is-implemented-in-terms-of" via composition
+- composition implies "has-a" or "is-implemented-in-terms-of"
 - use private inheritance to inherit features of a base class
 - Your code usually should give an abstraction, which corresponds to how the real world is designed; however, internal implementation can be absolutely different from that